 - A list of the titles of your poems

-- Publication info on any poems that have previously ben published
+- Publication info on any poem that has been previously published

 - A bio of no more than 100 words, written in the third person

-- An indication whether you are a woman and/or a K-12 teacher in order to be considered for the Lorene Pouncey and/or Lucille Johnson Clark awards (see below).
+- An indication whether you are a woman and/or a K-12 classroom teacher, in order to be considered for the Lorene Pouncey and/or Lucille Johnson Clark Memorial awards (see below).

 There is an $18 submission fee (paid via Submittable).

-The judges see only the poems in a poet's submission, without the name, or any identifying information, about the poet.
+The judges see only the poems in each poet's submission, without the name, or any identifying information about the poet.
 They score each set of poems as a whole.
-The highest-scoring poets will be selected as the Houston Poetry Fest 2017 Juried Poets.
+The highest-scoring poets will be selected as Houston Poetry Fest 2019 Juried Poets.
 Approximately 20 to 25 poets will be selected as Juried Poets.

-- Inclusion of one of their poems in the Houston Poetry Fest 2017 Anthology, and
+- One of the submitted poems included in the Houston Poetry Fest 2019 Anthology,

 Additional copies of the Anthology may be purchased at the event for $15 each.
-Copies may also be purchased by mail for $17 each ($15, plus $2 shipping and handling), at Houston Poetry Fest Anthology Sales, P. O. Box 22595, Houston, TX 77227-2595.
+Copies may also be purchased by mail for $17 each ($15, plus $2 shipping and handling), by writing Houston Poetry Fest Anthology Sales, P. O. Box 22595, Houston, TX 77227-2595.

 Houston Poetry Fest, an annual celebration of the art of poetry and those who create it, is sponsored by Houston Poetry Fest, a 501c(3) non-profit arts organization, 100% staffed by unpaid volunteers, and is co-sponsored by the Department of English and the Cultural Enrichment Center of the University of Houston – Downtown.
 The entire event is free and open to the public.